 1. What is DUI School in Nevada?

-Defendants usually take the class as an online DUI course rather than in a classroom.
-After a defendant pleads guilty (or “no contest”) to driving under the influence in Las Vegas, the court clerk will give the defendant information about where and how he/she can complete the program.1
+Most defendants take the class as an online DUI course rather than in a classroom.
+After you plead guilty (or “no contest”) to driving under the influence in Las Vegas, the court clerk will give you information about where and how you can complete the program.1

-Note that second-time drunk driving offenders are usually not sentenced to the eight-hour course.
-Instead, they may be ordered to complete a longer substance abuse and alcohol awareness education course.
-Meanwhile, defendants suffering from addiction may be eligible to do DUI Court, which is a very intensive rehabilitation program that spans years.2
+If you are a second-time drunk driving offender, you are usually not sentenced to the eight-hour course.
+Instead, you may be ordered to complete a longer substance abuse and alcohol awareness education course.
+Meanwhile, if you are suffering from addiction, you may be eligible to do DUI Court, which is a very intensive rehabilitation program that spans years.2

-Certain DUI defendants in Clark County are ordered to complete not only a Nevada DUI course but also a Coroner’s DUI Program.
-Judges typically impose this extra penalty if the defendant’s BAC is 0.18% or higher.
+You may be ordered to complete not only a Nevada DUI course but also a Coroner’s DUI Program.
+Judges typically impose this extra penalty if your BAC is 0.18% or higher.

 The Coroner’s Program is done in person at the Coroner’s Office.
-(During COVID-19, judges may suspend or delay this requirement.)
-Students are required to view images of corpses of victims in drunk or drugged driving collisions.
-Students do not witness an actual autopsy.3
+You are required to view images of corpses of victims in drunk or drugged driving collisions.
+You do not witness an actual autopsy.3

 2. What if my case gets reduced to reckless driving?

-Even when the defendant’s charge gets lessened to reckless driving as part of a plea bargain, judges usually still impose first-time drunk driving penalties including a DUI class.
+Even when your charge gets lessened to reckless driving as part of a plea bargain, judges usually still impose first-time drunk driving penalties including a DUI class.

 3. What is it like?